dwalker0044/Aim/README.md

 Aim attempts to make building CPP projects for different targets as simple as possible.
 A build target is typically some combination of operating system, compiler and build type.

-Support for a build target is added by writing a `Target` file.
+Support for a build target is added by writing a target file in TOML format.
-`Target` files are written in `TOML` and must be written out in full for each target that you need to support.
+Each build target has its own `target.toml` file and must be written out in full for each target that you need to support.
 While the duplication may be a bit annoying, build errors are far easier to debug.

 Aim doesn't try to be too clever although it does add a few compiler flags to make building and using libraries simpler.

 ## Limitations
-* Current only supports Linux.
+* Currently only supports Linux.
 * Some Windows support via LLVM but hasn't been tested for a while.

 ## Why another build tool?